letolabs/the-little-cloud-foundry-book/README.md

 A short yet informative introduction to Cloud Foundry, an open source polyglot Platform-as-a-service that is Apache 2.0 licensed.

+# Translations

+Would you like to translate this book into your native tongue?
+Please contact duke@leto.net !

 # Building

 You want to build the PDF from scratch?
 You will need a recent pandoc (1.9) and a few deps.